LeetLLM

 • Query at position m=102m = 102m=102, key at position n=101n = 101n=101: relative distance is still d=−1d = -1d=−1.
 After rotation, the dot product is again cos⁡(−0.5)≈0.878\cos(-0.5) \approx 0.878cos(−0.5)≈0.878.

-The absolute positions changed by 100, but the positional part of the attention score stayed identical because only the distance between the tokens matters.
+The absolute positions changed by 100, but the positional part of the attention score stayed identical because the starting vectors were held fixed and only their relative offset enters the rotation product.
 If the distance were d=−2d = -2d=−2, this particular pair would score cos⁡(−1.0)≈0.540\cos(-1.0) \approx 0.540cos(−1.0)≈0.540, which is smaller.
 Avoid generalizing that single comparison into a monotonic distance penalty: cosine phases can rise again at larger offsets, and a real head sums many frequency pairs.

 RoPE applies one reusable pairwise recipe across the head.
 Each pair gets its own frequency, but every pair collapses absolute rotation into relative offset.